 Under the Investment Company Act of 1940, closed-end funds are subject to asset coverage requirements if they issue debt or preferred shares.
 For each $1.00 of debt issued, the fund must have $3.00 of assets immediately after issuance and at the time of dividend declarations (commonly referred to as 33 percent leverage).
 Similarly, for each $1.00 of preferred stock issued, the fund must have $2.00 of assets at issuance and dividend declaration dates (commonly referred to as 50 percent leverage).

 Is leverage commonly used?

-At year-end 2014, 65 percent of closed-end funds were using structural leverage, certain types of portfolio leverage (tender option bonds or reverse repurchase agreements), or both as a part of their investment strategy.
-Preferred stock assets were 9 percent, or $27 billion, of total closed-end fund assets as of December 2014.
+At year-end 2020, at least 315 funds, accounting for 64 percent of closed-end funds, were using structural leverage, some types of portfolio leverage (i.e., tender option bonds or reverse repurchase agreements), or both as a part of their investment strategy.
+Preferred share assets were 10 percent, or $28 billion, of total closed-end fund assets as of December 2020.

 Does the use of leverage present any risks for common shareholders?

 Yes.
 The net asset value of the common shares and the returns earned by common shareholders will be more volatile in a leveraged closed-end fund than in a fund that does not use leverage.
 If short-term interest rates rise, the cost of leverage will increase and likely will reduce the returns earned by the fund’s common shareholders.

 As previously noted, preferred shares are a form of structural leverage that allow a closed-end fund to raise additional capital, which it can use to purchase more securities for its portfolio.
 Closed-end funds are permitted to issue one class of preferred shares under Section 18 of the Investment Company Act of 1940.
 Preferred shares differ from common shares in three ways: